 5. Basic stock

-It is useful to have some basic items that have a long shelf life in the house, such as pasta, rice and canned or jarred food.
-We also call this an iron stock.
-This way, you always have something in the house to make a meal out of.
-These products are easy to combine with fresh products that need to be used up quickly.
+It's helpful to have some basic, long-lasting staples on hand, such as pasta, rice, and canned or jarred food.
+This is also known as a stockpile.
+This way, you'll always have something on hand to prepare a meal.
+These items are easy to combine with fresh produce that needs to be used quickly.

-Keep a list of what you have in the house and tick off what you use.
-This way, you will always know what you need when you go shopping.
+Keep a list of what you have at home and check off what you use.
+That way, you'll always know what you need when you go grocery shopping.

-Keep products in their original packaging as much as possible, then you can regularly check the expiry dates of products.
-Use products in time to avoid waste.
-After the THT (Best Before) date, you can often still use the product, but it is smart to look, smell and taste it first.
-TGT (Use By) means the product is safe to eat until this date.
-After that, it should be thrown away as there is a high risk of food poisoning.
+Store products in their original packaging as much as possible, so you can regularly check the expiration dates.
+Use products promptly to prevent waste.
+After the best-before date (Best Before Date), you can often still use the product, but it's wise to look, smell, and taste it first.
+"Best Before" (Best Before) means the product is safe to eat until this date.
+After that, it should be thrown away, as there is a high risk of food poisoning.

-The best temperature for your fridge is 4ºC.
-Bacteria have less chance and food stays good longer.
-Meat, fish, dairy and leftovers that you eat within 2 days should always be refrigerated, but also many types of fruit and vegetable stay good much longer if you store them in the fridge.
-A small proportion are better stored in a permanent place outside the fridge, such as tropical fruit, tomatoes, cucumbers, peppers and aubergines.
-More tips for preserving producekeep in the fridge
+The best temperature for your refrigerator is 4ºC.
+This reduces the chance of bacteria developing and keeps food fresh longer.
+Meat, fish, dairy, and leftovers that you eat within two days should always be refrigerated, as should many types of fruit en vegetable They last much longer if you keep them in the refrigerator.
+It's better to store a small portion in a fixed place outside the refrigerator, such as tropical fruit, tomatoes, cucumbers, bell peppers, and eggplant.
+More tips for storing products store in the refrigerator.

 9. Using your freezer

-You can keep products you freeze for a long time, such as fresh produce, leftover food and anything you buy frozen.
-More tips for freezing productsstore in the freezer.
+Products that you freeze can be stored for a long time, such as fresh produce, leftovers and everything you buy frozen.
+More tips for storing products store in the freezer.

-Try making new dishes with leftovers, such as soups or tasty stews.
+Try creating new dishes with leftovers, like soups or savory stews.
 Divide leftovers into small portions and freeze them.
-This way, food will keep longer and you can easily use it later for a quick meal.
-This will help you throw away less food and save you time when cooking.
+This way, the food will last longer and you can easily use it later for a quick meal.
+This helps you waste less food and saves you time cooking.

 11. Read labels

 The label shows how a product should be stored.
-Always put products you need to keep chilled in the fridge, even if they have not yet been opened.
+Always refrigerate products that require refrigeration, even if they haven't been opened yet.

-• Fridge and freezer stickerThese stickers are specially designed to indicate the best-before date of food in the fridge and freezer.
-Stick these stickers on packaging to indicate the best-before date of food in the fridge and freezer.
-This helps to keep track of how long food is still good.
+- Fridge and freezer stickerThese stickers are specially designed to indicate the expiration dates of food stored in the refrigerator and freezer.
+Place these stickers on packaging to mark the expiration dates of food stored in the refrigerator and freezer.
+This helps you keep track of how long food is still good.

-• Dining buddyThe food measure is a handy tool to control portions and serve the right amount of food.
+- Eating buddyThe food measure is a handy tool for controlling portions and serving the right amount of food.
 The measuring cup or spoon with clear measurements allows you to measure exactly how much food you need.
-This helps prevent excessive portions and wastage.
+This helps prevent excessive portions and waste.

-By applying these simple tips, you will not only keep your kitchen and pantry organised, but also avoid wasting food.
+By following these simple tips, you will not only keep your kitchen and pantry organized, but you will also prevent food waste.

 For more tips, visit waardlanden.nl/tips